jasonphillips/word2vec-stream/README.md

      -0.16270646452903748,
      -0.038575947284698486,
      0.12756797671318054,
-     // ... as many vectors as dimensions here
+     // ... as many floats as vector dimensions here
   }
 }
 ```